jeffwilcox/jeffwilcox.blog/_posts/2017-02-28-azure-private-npm.md

 ## Creating a new private feed

-From a project's _Packages_ extension, you'll find a mail delivery person cartoon if you do not yet have any feeds.
+From a project's _Packages_ extension, you'll find a mail delivery person character if you do not yet have any feeds.
 Select "New feed".

 <img src="{{ site.cdn }}vstsnpm/vsts-new-package.PNG" class="img-responsive" />